SAP/spartacus-docs/_pages/dev/features/asm.md

 ## Configuring CORS

 The `assistedservicewebservices` extension requires CORS configuration.
-The CORS configurations for `assistedservicewebservices` have default values that are specified, for example, in the `project.properties` file of the `assistedservicewebservices`.
+The CORS configurations for `assistedservicewebservices` have default values that are specified in the `project.properties` file of the `assistedservicewebservices`.
 The default values are the following:

 ```text
 corsfilter.assistedservicewebservices.allowedOrigins=http://localhost:4200 https://localhost:4200